 18-year-old Corning of Silverthorne fights pain to take step toward Pyeongchang Big Air snowboard qualification

-COPPER MOUNTAIN RESORT— A year after he broke his foot on the last practice run at this same U.S. Grand Prix event at Copper Mountain Resort, it seemed to be deja vu all over again Sunday for Chris Corning of Silverthorne.
+A year after he broke his foot on the last practice run at this same U.S. Grand Prix event at Copper Mountain Resort, it seemed to be déjà vu all over again on Sunday for Chris Corning of Silverthorne.

 During the Sunday morning practice run for the Grand Prix snowboard big air final at Copper, the goofy-stance riding Corning fell and injured his left hip and lower back.